 Table of Contents

-A Merchant Category Code, or MCC, is a four-digit number that indicates your line of business and the types of goods or services you provide to your customers.
+A merchant category code, or MCC, is a four-digit number that indicates your line of business and the types of goods or services you provide to your customers.
 MCCs are assigned to merchants by credit card issuers.
 These codes can affect the interchange fees (or tiered fees) you are charged for credit card transactions.

 How Do MCC Codes Affect Payment Processing?

 Since your MCC code represents the “predominant business activity of the merchant,” it can influence payment processing in a few different ways.

 Can Getting The Right MCC Really Lower Your Processing Costs?